 Problem parking in strata managed property and shared areas

+This article is aimed at providing some clarity as to what to do when an owners corporation (OC) needs to deal with problem parking.
 Whilst the issue of parking in a private car spot is with the individual lot owner, the best approach in finding a solution is to see if other owners have experienced the same, and then agree to practical measures to minimise future incidence.
 An example of this is restricting access to car park areas, and reissuing access every 24 months.
+The misuse of visitor parking is a universal issue in strata and community schemes.
+The following are options to consider on how to best manage your building’s situation.

 Parking in a visitor space for a “reasonable time” creates subjectivity.
 As such some schemes ensure that the visitor parking signs state the time limit.